npai/npai.github.com/README.md

   * `index.html` - A landing page with a complex layout.
   * `blog.html` - An index page for the blog posts.
-  * Individual pages for each blog post.

-Navigation and page layout is in the `_layouts` directory.
+Navigation and page layouts are in the `_layouts` directory.